UBCSailbot/raye-local-pathfinding/README.md

 * `goal_file` - String value that is the full path to a json file with a GPS coordinate.
 The simulator will read from this file to select the goal location the sailbot will travel towards.

+* `screenshot` - Bool value that sets if screenshots should be taken each time `createPath` is run.
+Default: `false`.

+* `plot_pathfinding_problem` - Bool value that sets if a plot of the pathfinding problem should shown each time `createPath` is run.
+Default: `false`.

 #### Run a specific saved pathfinding scenario

 Instructions to run pathfinding unit tests can be found [here](json/README.md).